kerryfalk/omniauth-stripe-connect-express/README.md

 Or install it yourself as:

-    $ gem install omniauth-stripe-connect
+    $ gem install omniauth-stripe-connect-express

 ## Usage

-OmniAuth::Strategies::StripeConnect is simply a Rack middleware.
+OmniAuth::Strategies::StripeConnectExpress is simply a Rack middleware.
 Read the OmniAuth 1.0 docs for detailed instructions: https://github.com/intridea/omniauth.

 ### Non-Devise